nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 at any time.
 Redis is a key-value store, and it guarantees that cached objects are available for as long as they are needed.

-Debian Jesse users, please see this `Github discussion
-<https://github.com/owncloud/core/issues/20675>`_ if you have problems with
-LDAP authentication.